techbrett/OfficeDocs-SkypeForBusiness/Teams/set-up-communications-credits-for-your-organization.md

 If you don't assign **Communication Credits** licenses to your users, those users can't make calls or dial out from Audio conferencing meetings.

-Communication Credits licenses are automatically added to your tenant when funding your Communication Credits balance.
-Communication Credits licenses appear as an unlimited quantity because they're used to grant access to the Communication Credits balance for any user to which you assign the Communication Credits license.
+A large amount of **Communication Credits** licenses are automatically added to your tenant when funding your Communication Credits balance, which you can then assign to users.

 Assign a Communication Credits license to each user by following these steps, even to users assigned an **Microsoft 365 E5** plan: